There was an error with your log in

 • Group sizes and prices:

-• The minimum number of people for this tour to run is 2.
+• It takes a minimum of 6 people for this tour to operate.
+The maximum group size is set at 16 participants.

 Hiking in Víknaslóðir can be arranged for larger groups.
 Contact us to make arrangements.